www.xlr8yourmac.com

 Updated 6/2/2008 for Notes on OS X 10.5.3 w/iSub

 OS X 10.5.3 Update Note: An iMac G4 wrote that the OS X 10.5.3 Update (released May 28th, 2008) fixed the iSub problem with earlier versions of Leopard - but still not working with Intel-CPU Macs.
 I tried an old iSub here with my AL iMac running 10.5.3 - no sound output - although it did produce some sound (very poorly) with my G5 tower running 10.5.3.
-See posts in the June 2nd, 2008 news page.
+(Reference posts on June 2nd, 2008.)

 (Note: previous posts from OS X 10.5 users noted even PPC Macs had no iSub support in Leopard.)